rapid7/vm-console-client-ruby/docs/AssetGroupApi.md

 api_instance = Rapid7VmConsole::AssetGroupApi.new

 opts = {
-  type: "type_example", # String | The type of asset group.
+  type: 'type_example', # String | The type of asset group.
-  name: "name_example", # String | A search pattern for the name of the asset group.
+  name: 'name_example', # String | A search pattern for the name of the asset group.
 Searches are case-insensitive contains.
   page: 0, # Integer | The index of the page (zero-based) to retrieve.
   size: 10, # Integer | The number of records per page to retrieve.
-  sort: ["sort_example"] # Array<String> | The criteria to sort the records by, in the format: `property[,ASC|DESC]`.
+  sort: ['sort_example'] # Array<String> | The criteria to sort the records by, in the format: `property[,ASC|DESC]`.
 The default sort order is ascending.
 Multiple sort criteria can be specified using multiple sort query parameters.
 }

 begin